-Since the World Health Organization declared the COVID-19 outbreak a pandemic on March 11, 2020, the scientific community has rallied together with the backing of governments, the United Nations and other international organizations and companies to offer a way out of a global health crisis that has infected 118 million people and killed 2.6 million people, including 530 million in the United States alone.
+Since the World Health Organization declared the COVID-19 outbreak a pandemic on March 11, 2020, the scientific community has rallied with the backing of governments, the United Nations and other international organizations and companies to seek a way out of a global health crisis that has killed 2.6 million people and infected 118 million, including 530 million in the United States alone.

 Together they have spent billions of dollars to develop safe and effective vaccines that typically take years, if not decades, to develop and approve for public use.
 Already, about a dozen have been distributed among hundreds of millions of people since the virus was first detected in Wuhan, China in late 2019.